Shopify/shopify_app/docs/Troubleshooting.md

 Then, use the [Shopify App Bridge Redirect](https://shopify.dev/tools/app-bridge/actions/navigation/redirect) action to redirect your app frontend to the app login URL if this header is set.

 ### I'm stuck in a redirect loop after OAuth

 In previous versions of `ShopifyApp::Authenticated` controller concern, App Bridge embedded apps were able to include the `Authenticated` controller concern in the `HomeController` and other embedded controllers.
 This is no longer supported due to browsers blocking 3rd party cookies to increase privacy.
 App Bridge 3 is needed to handle all embedded sessions.

 For more details on how to handle embeded sessions, refer to [the session token documentation](https://shopify.dev/apps/auth/oauth/session-tokens).

+### `redirect_uri is not whitelisted`

+* Ensure you have set the `HOST` environment variable to match your host's URL, e.g. `http://localhost:3000` or `https://my-host-name.trycloudflare.com`.
+* Update the app's URL and whitelisted URLs in App Setup on https://partners.shopify.com

+### `This app can’t load due to an issue with browser cookies`

+This can be caused by an infinite redirect due to a coding error To investigate the cause, you can add a breakpoint or logging to the `rescue` clause of `ShopifyApp::CallbackController`.